 If you want to know how to be The Best Yoga Instructor.
 The first thing you’ll need to do is, accept all of the roles and responsibilities that come with the job.

 They’re not all fun, but if you’re really passionate about this career choice.
 We can guarantee that all of the hard work will be worth it.
 Seeing as you’re searching for advice on what makes the best yoga instructor.
-It’s clear that you go beyond the basic day to day tasks of the job.
+You go beyond the basic day-to-day tasks of the job.
 So here’s now!

 Look At Your Students

 The first thing that you need to do as the best yoga instructor is to look at your students.
 Watch how your students move and are willing to look them in the eye.
 This bit of feedback was one of the best pieces of teaching advice I’ve ever received.
 You need to teach to what you see (both physically and energetically) not what you ‘know.
 Watch your students and cue accordingly, instead of going by scripted cues.

 Secondly, if you want to be the best yoga instructor you have to come with a plan.
 Every time you show up to teach.
 You should have an idea of what you’re going to teach and how you are going to theme with it.
 For some of us, this means writing our classes out and for others, this means home practice and reflection.
 No matter what it means for you though, be prepared.
 The only way to get somewhere is to know where you are going.
 Getting to Savasana is no exception!

 If you are practicing tips 1 and 2 correctly, you’ll soon notice that sometimes plans have to change!
 Look at your students and ask them how they are doing.
 If the majority of your class is having a low emotional energy day.
 It might not be the time for handstands.
 (Or, it might be the perfect time for handstands, depending upon your students.
 You cannot be so tied to your plans that you do not respond to what’s in front of you.
 That’s not yoga.